Want to run a half marathon? Here are 10 tips from professionals

 Do I have the right running shoes for me?
 In most cases, the answer is no!
 Very few people take the time to find the perfect running shoe.
 And this is a big mistake.

-"The most important thing is that the running shoes fit perfectly and don't cause blisters or numbness," Kienle emphasises.
-Yet far too many running enthusiasts still let colour and style influence their purchase decision.
+"The most important thing is that the running shoes fit perfectly and don't cause blisters or numbness," Kienle emphasizes.
+Yet far too many running enthusiasts still let color and style influence their purchase decision.
 But when buying your running shoes, only two things should matter: comfort and performance!

 For Kienle, there is no way around a visit to a specialist shop when it comes to the right running shoes: "The best thing is to have a running analysis done at the beginning, then you know what you have to pay attention to personally and can ideally prevent injuries with the perfect footwear."
 The next step is to try on as many different models as possible - according to the motto: The proof of the pudding is in the eating.
 You should keep in mind the approximate distances you want to run and the terrain you want to run on.